-12.7 The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for managing the concern laid down in the LSCPB Procedures (Leicester and the Leicestershire and Rutland Safeguarding Children Partnerships Procedures Manual (proceduresonline.com)).
-In addition to this, the Headteacher is aware of the harm's thresholds and difference between low level concerns and harms as set out in KCSIE 2024 and within the schools 'Managing Allegations Procedures'.
+12.7 The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for managing the concern laid down in the LSCPB Procedures (https://llrscb.proceduresonline.com/).
+In addition to this, the Headteacher is aware of the harm's thresholds and difference between low level concerns and harms as set out in KCSIE 2023 and within the schools 'Managing Allegations Procedures'.
 (Appendix 3)